saltstack/salt/doc/topics/tutorials/starting_states.rst

 The second and fourth lines are the start of the State Declarations, so they are using the pkg and service states respectively.
-The pkg state manages a software package to get installed via the system's native package manager, and the service state manages a system daemon.
+The pkg state manages a software package to be installed via the system's native package manager, and the service state manages a system daemon.

 The third and fifth lines are the function to run.
 This function defines what state the named package and service should be in.
-Here the package is to be installed, and the service should be running.
+Here, the package is to be installed, and the service should be running.

 Finally, on line six, is the word ``require``.
 This is called a Requisite